Gall Bladder And Biliary Cancers

 Treatment options for hilar cholangiocarcinoma

 Surgery: Major hepatectomy combined with extrahepatic bile duct resection has increased long-term survival and should be considered standard therapy.
 In general, Bismuth-Corlette type I radical bile duct excision with hepaticojejunostomy is done.
-In type II & III lesions typically require a major liver resection with hepaticojejunostomy.
-If the portal vein is involved the portal vein reconstruction may be required.
-In a locally advanced hilar cholangiocarcinoma, neoadjuvant brachytherapy/chemotherapy may be considered.
-If the response to chemotherapy is good these patients can be considered for surgery.
+In type II and III lesions, treatment typically requires a major liver resection with hepaticojejunostomy.
+If the portal vein is involved, portal vein reconstruction may be required.
+In a locally advanced hilar cholangiocarcinoma, neoadjuvant brachytherapy or chemotherapy may be considered.
+If the response to chemotherapy is good, these patients can be considered for surgery.

 Surgery For Biliary Cancer

-RADICAL CHOLECYSTECTOMY – this involves removing the cancerous gall bladder with a 2 cm margin of normal liver tissue.
+RADICAL CHOLECYSTECTOMY involves removing the cancerous gall bladder with a 2 cm margin of normal liver tissue.

-PORTAL LYMPHADENECTOMY – this is a complete dissection of all the lymph nodes draining the area.
-It is routinely done in all biliary cancers.
+PORTAL LYMPHADENECTOMY is a complete dissection of all the lymph nodes draining the area and is routinely done in all biliary cancers.

-CYSTIC DUCT STUMP REVISION – this is done in incidental gall bladder cancers where the revision surgery is being done.
-This is sent for a frozen section and if positive, a bile duct resection may be performed.
+CYSTIC DUCT STUMP REVISION is done in incidental gall bladder cancers where revision surgery is being performed; this is sent for a frozen section and if positive, a bile duct resection may be performed.

 Radical Bile Duct Resection